MickMacLean/mickmaclean.github.io/astro_2.md

 ## Radio Astronomy Project

-**An investigation into photometric emissions of low-mass stellar objects via observational data from the WIYN 0.9m optical telescope in Kitt Peak, AZ.**
+**Using rotational transitions of CH₃CCH to confirm the temperature of the S140 gas cloud with previously taken data from the FCRAO telescope in Massachusetts.**

+### The Data

+### Results & Weighted Corrections